-- Dietitian Catherine Boome, suggests that pregnant women struggling with constipation ensure that their diet includes fresh fruit with their skins on, vegetables, salad, legumes, and whole grains like brown rice and brown bread in your diet if you are constipated.
+- Dietician Catherine Boome says your should include fresh fruit with their skins on, vegetables, salad, legumes, and whole grains like brown rice and brown bread in your diet if you are constipated.

-- If constipation persists, eating a few prunes, drinking prune juice, or adding beetroot to your diet, should stimulate bowel motility.
+- If constipation persists, eating a few prunes, drinking prune juice, or adding beetroot to your diet, should stimulate your bowel movements.

 - Oat bran can also be helpful, but add it gradually, advises Catherine.
 Start with one teaspoon per day and slowly increase it to five to six teaspoons.